enriquedevs/DE-101-Practices/Practices/session_12_SQL_Reporting/README.md

 In this practice we will focus on producing queries and storing them into views.
 ### Considerations

-- Create the needed tables and normalize as you consider.
+- Create the needed fact and dimensions tables as you consider.
 - Every query should be stored in a view.
 - Don't mix Companies in your results.
 - Every query should be stored in a `create_views.sql` in your own branch.